 There are also some other nice marked path over Bijele and Samarske stijene, taking you to the most hidden parts of the Rocks.
-The most beautifull one is so called Vihoraski put (Vihor path) – named after „Mountain club Vihor“, whose members marked an astonishing trail through all those rocky limestone clusters that make Bijele stijene mountain ridge, and the trail finall takes you to Samarske stijene. (you need 3 ½ hours to cross just 2 kilometers!).
+The most beautiful one is so-called Vihoraski put (Vihor path) – named after „Mountain club Vihor“, whose members marked an astonishing trail through all those rocky limestone clusters that make Bijele stijene mountain ridge, and the trail finally takes you to Samarske stijene. (you need 3 ½ hours to cross just 2 kilometers!).

 I will try to describe some of these mountain trails when I (I hope) put Velika Kapela GROUP page on Net.